MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/information-barriers-in-teams.md

 ## Required licenses and permissions

-Currently, the information barrier features is in private preview.
-When these features are generally available, they'll be included in subscriptions, such as:
+Currently, the information barrier features are in private preview.
+When these features are generally available, they'll be included in the following subscriptions:

-- Microsoft 365 E5
+- Microsoft 365 E5/A5/G5
-- Office 365 E5
+- Office 365 E5/A5/G5
 - Office 365 Advanced Compliance
-- Microsoft 365 E5 Compliance
+- Microsoft 365 E5/A5/G5 Compliance

 For more details, including plans and pricing, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions?rtc=1).